MoBiQuant: Mixture-of-Bits Quantization for Token-Adaptive Any-Precision LLM: Additional Experiments

-We further compare elastic MoBiQuant against static PTQ baselines on downstream zero shot evaluation.
-We report average accuracy over six zero shot commonsense reasoning tasks in Tab. \ref{tab:staticcomparisonzeroshot}, where prior methods are evaluated at fixed 4 bit precision and MoBiQuant is restricted to the 3.9 to 4.0 bit regime for a fair comparison.
-Across model families and sizes, MoBiQuant is consistently competitive and improves over multiple widely used static PTQ baselines, while remaining close to the strongest results.
-In particular, MoBiQuant delivers clear gains over several static baselines on LLaMA2 models, and on LLaMA 3 8B it matches or exceeds a number of strong static PTQ methods on the same task suite.
-Overall, these results support that MoBiQuant preserves elasticity while maintaining strong zero shot task performance at near 4 bit precision.
+We further compare elastic \texttt{MoBiQuant} against static PTQ baselines on downstream zero-shot evaluation.
+We report average accuracy over six zero shot commonsense reasoning tasks in Tab. \ref{tab:staticcomparisonzeroshot}, where prior methods are evaluated at fixed 4-bit precision and \texttt{MoBiQuant} is restricted to the 3.9 to 4.0-bit regime for a fair comparison. \texttt{MoBiQuant} is consistently competitive and improves over multiple widely used static PTQ baselines, while remaining close to the strongest results.
+In particular, \texttt{MoBiQuant} delivers clear gains over several static baselines on LLaMA2 models, and on LLaMA3-8B it matches or exceeds a number of strong static PTQ methods on the same task suite.
+Overall, these results support that \texttt{MoBiQuant} preserves elasticity while maintaining strong zero shot task performance at 4-bit precision.
+We report the GSM8K performance in Tab. \ref{tab:gsm8k}.
+As a multi-precision method, \texttt{MoBiQuant} even outperforms static 4-bit OmniQuant, showing strong robustness across tasks.